randomdrake/nasa-apod-desktop/README.md

 nasa-apod-desktop
 =====

-Python Implementation of Downloading the NASA APOD and Setting it as Your Background for Ubuntu
+Python Script to Download the NASA APOD and Set it as Your Background for Ubuntu
 -----

 About:
 =====
 The popular NASA Astronomy Picture of the Day produces wonderful images that make for a great desktop background.
+This script will download the NASA APOD and set it as your background in Ubuntu.

 ![NASA APOD Example](http://randomdrake.com/nasa_apod.jpg "An example of a NASA APOD image.")

 http://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day

 http://apod.nasa.gov/apod/astropix.html

 Tested on, and created for, Ubuntu 12.04.